Click here for Membership Application Form.

 Organization and Management of a Series of Events and Activities-These events draw the crowds that again increase your sales of product or services, i.e.:

-Sand Sculpting Competition: Approaching the 7th year of competition, this 2-week event in June attracts internationally known master sand sculptors who create fantastic sculptures and compete for prizes.
+Sand Sculpting Competition: This 2-week event in June attracts internationally known master sand sculptors who create fantastic sculptures and compete for prizes.
 Visitors are able to watch the process, view the sculptures round the clock (sculptures are lighted for night viewing), speak with the sculptors, and then vote for a people's choice award.

 Catamaran Regatta: The Chamber cosponsors this annual event during the beginning of the season (June) to attract early vacationers.

-Miss Hampton Beach Pageant: Recently celebrated its 58th year in 2003, this pageant is as popular as ever, and since 1997 has returned to the Seashell Stage, where it has been received with great enthusiasm.
+Miss Hampton Beach Pageant: This pageant is as popular as ever, and since 1997 has returned to the Seashell Stage, where it has been received with great enthusiasm.

 Children's Festival: The Chamber assists with this 5 day festival designed to bring families to Hampton Beach in August.
 From the sand castle contest to the Children's Costume Parade, the attendance becomes stronger every year.
 The influx of vacationing families during this week is impressive, and makes a strong impact on our local economy.